The Two-Particle Irreducible Effective Action for Classical Stochastic Processes: Application to Stochastic Processes

 The coupled set of non-linear Eqs.\ \eqref{eq:quad_non_lin_mf_eq}, \eqref{eq:quad_non_lin_stat_GF_second_order}, \eqref{eq:quad_non_lin_stat_GF_second_order_tt} and \eqref{eq:quad_non_lin_kernel} needs to be solved self-consistently.
 This can be achieved efficiently and accurately by employing, for instance, a multi-step predictor-corrector method on a fixed-step two-dimensional grid \cite{bock2016buildup, lappe2021non}.
 Further discussions of numerical methods for equations of this type (in many-body physics usually referred to as \textit{Kadanoff-Baym} equations \cite{Baym1961}) can be found in Refs.\ \cite{dahlen2007solving, Stan2009, balzer2011solving, meirinhos2021adaptive}.

 As a comparison for our numerical solutions of the above integro-differential equations, we employ state-of-the-art Runge-Kutta methods for SDEs \cite{rossler2010runge, rossler2010strong}.
 Specifically, we use implementations \cite{DifferentialEquations.jl-2017, bezanson2017julia} of the algorithms SRI1W1 and SRI2W1 derived in Ref.\ \cite{rossler2010runge}.
-Both algorithms converge with strong order 1.5, while their weak orders are 2.0 and 3.0, respectively.
+Both algorithms converge with strong order 1.5, while their weak orders are 2.0 and 3.0, respectively. {Roughly speaking, in the strong case, one is concerned with the convergence of an approximate stochastic process towards the true process, while weak convergence addresses the convergence of expectation values of functionals of such processes \cite{kloeden2013convergence}.}

 As an analytical comparison, we furthermore use the stationary solutions for the mean and the variance derived in one-loop approximation from the 1PI effective action in Ref.\ \cite{stapmanns2020self}, which we denote by $\bar{x}^*_{\text{1PI}}$ and $F^*_{\text{1PI}}$, respectively.
 Note that the 1PI one-loop approximation for the propagators is also of \textit{second} order in $\beta$.